pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

  # We can view the commit we just created
  pachctl list-commit data
- BRANCH              ID                                 PARENT              STARTED             FINISHED            SIZE master              63c71410558344f59a7f8af311cad140   <none>              6 minutes ago       6 minutes ago       874 B
+ BRANCH              REPO/ID         PARENT              STARTED             FINISHED            SIZE master              data/master/0   <none>              6 minutes ago       6 minutes ago       874 B

  # We can also view the contents of the file that we just added
  $ pachctl get-file data master sales